-Within the first three months of life, babies begin to learn how to take in the world around them.
+Within the first three months of life, babies learn to take in the world around them.
 Their bodies and brains are working overtime to figure out how to live in their new surroundings.
 During this time you may find your baby smiling, lifting their head/chest off the ground while on their tummy, grasping, bringing hands to mouth, reaching for dangling objects or tracking objects with their eyes.
-Below are toys that support baby’s growing skills during this phase of development.
+Below are toys that support baby’s growing skills during this phase of growth and discovery.

 3 - 6 Months

 Over this period of time, infants are beginning to master the art of hand and arm manipulation.
-From reaching out to grasping and shaking, babies are in a phase of discovery to see just what their hands and arms are capable of doing.
-In addition, they are beginning to find their voice.
+Cue the reaching out, grasping, and shaking!
+This phase is all about discovery to see just what their hands and arms are capable of doing.
+Plus, they are beginning to find their voice.
 During this stretch of time, babies might be found rolling over, babbling, laughing, reaching and grabbing at objects or even sitting up.

 6 - 12 Months

-Now that the skills of rolling over and sitting up have probably already been achieved, it won’t be long until baby realizes that they can go mobile!
+Once the skills of rolling over and sitting up have been achieved, it won’t be long until baby realizes that they can go mobile!
 Rocking forwards and backwards will eventually turn into crawling.
-I!
-Throughout this time period, you could find your baby starting clap and play games, pull up to a standing position, point at objects, mimic your actions or even take their first steps.
+Throughout this time period, you could find your baby starting to clap and play games, pull up to a standing position, point at objects, mimic your actions or even take their first steps.